 Home computers pose a safety threat if an offender lives in your home or may return there.
 If you view or bookmark this or any other site providing information about victimization, including domestic violence, people accessing your computer can find out that you have been viewing this information.
 There are some precautions you can take (click here for more information).

 VICTIMS HAVE THE RIGHT TO KNOW!

 WA SAVIN is the Washington Statewide Automated Victim Information and Notification Service that lets you track the custody status of offenders in jail or prison.
-You can call the toll-free number at 1-877-846-3492 or register online at www.wasavin.com (or click on the link below): https://www.vinelink.com/vinelink/siteInfoAction.do?siteId=48626 and follow the instructions to access custody information.
+You can call the toll-free number at 1-877-846-3492 or register online at www.vinelink.com (click here to be redirected to that site https://www.vinelink.com/vinelink/siteInfoAction.do?siteId=48626) and follow the instructions to access custody information.

 This service will let you leave a phone number or email to be notified automatically when that offender is released, transferred, escapes, or dies.
 Anyone can sign up and it is completely CONFIDENTIAL.

 You can also be notified when a protection order is served through this service.

 The Victim/Witness Unit has been established in the Grant Count Prosecuting Attorney's Office to assist victims and witnesses through the criminal justice process.
 The Grant County Prosecuting Attorney recognizes that recovering from crime takes time and that victims and witnesses deserve to be treated with dignity and respect.
 Many victims and witnesses have never been significantly involved in the criminal justice process and do not know what to expect.
 We are here to help!

 Here's an example of just some of the services offered by the Victim/Witness Unit:

 Please take a few moments to explore this site to find the answer to many of your questions and to be immediately linked to resources that can help you.

 The NHTRC is a program of Polaris Project, a non-profit, non-governmental organization working exclusively on the issue of human trafficking.